 Edit – After first road trip:

-The left strap into the engine grill has loosened up a bit.
-I’ll have to take another shot at tightening that up again.
-There wasn’t any soot from the diesel exhaust accumulation on the rack or bike, so I’m happy about that.
-I did have to check oil and found I was a quart or two low with the rack and car are both attached.
-The bike hadn’t been mounted yet.
+The nylon strap into the engine grill had loosened up a bit, I’ll have to take another shot at tightening that up.
+There wasn’t any soot from the diesel exhaust accumulated on the rack or bike, so I’m happy about that.
+I did have to check oil and found that I had no trouble checking it even with the bike rack and car both attached.
+But the bike wasn’t mounted.
+I found that it’s not difficult to remove it quickly to do the oil check.
 The rack didn’t interfere with adding oil.
-It would have been a slight bit easier if I’d undone the straps and rotated the arm up and out of the way, but it’s such a minor issue I didn’t bother.
+It would have been a slight bit easier if I’d undone the straps and rotated those two arms the rack has up and out of the way, but it’s such a minor issue I didn’t bother.

-I had to strap and unstrap the rubber Tie-down straps on the bike cradles and it’s pretty obvious they are not going to last so I spent some time trying to find replacements to have on hand with the inevitable happens and a strap breaks.
-Different manufacturer.
+I had to strap and unstrap the rubber Tie-down straps on the bike cradles several times since installation of the bike rack and when I parked for a few days, and it’s pretty obvious they are not going to last, especially in cold weather as the rubber would likely become brittle.
+Presently, I have to use a flat screwdriver to pry the straps over the nubs that hold the bike in place.
+I just don’t think they are going to last.
+So I spent some time trying to find replacements to have on hand when the inevitable happens and a strap breaks or tears.

 After some internet searching, I did find this cradle & strap replacement part from Allen Sports.
 Different manufacturer, but these will fit nicely, and I suspect will be unaffected by weathering for years to come.